 Table.
 13 - 5.
-Troubleshooting guide for AQ-102.
+Troubleshooting guide for AQ-101 variants.

 Problem Possible solution(s) The sensor does not activate during testing.
-Check the sensor connection. or Check the testing equipment, especially the camera flash intensity (see the Testing chapter for more information).
+Check the sensor's cable wiring. or Check the testing equipment, especially the camera flash intensity (see the Testing chapter for more information).
 The trip relay does not operate even when the sensor is activated.
 Tripping might require overcurrent signal simultaneously with light signal.
-Check the DIP switch settings (see the "DIP switch settings" chapter for more information).
+Check the DIP switch settings (see the DIP switch settings chapter for more information).